-They provide chemotherapy services in addition to helping guide the treatment planning process at the weekly Cancer Conference.
+They also help guide the treatment planning process at the weekly Cancer Conference.

 Depending on the type of cancer and where it is found, chemotherapy may be given in a number of different ways, including:

-Usually, chemotherapy is given at a special clinic or at the hospital but some people are able to receive chemotherapy in their home.
-If home chemotherapy is given, home health nurses will help with the medicines and IVs.
-Patients and their family members will receive special training.
+Some people are able to receive chemotherapy in their home, with home health nurses will helping with the medicines and IVs.

-The SCCA medical oncology clinic at EvergreenHealth has 13 private exam rooms and a minor procedure room.
-The infusion center has 23 treatment suites that offer a combination of private rooms, individual treatment bays, a community room and 5 fast-track stations.
+The Infusion Center at EvergreenHealth has 23 treatment suites that offer a combination of private rooms, individual treatment bays with garden views, a community room with multiple infusion stations and five fast-track stations.